Maria Dahvana Headley

 Maria Dahvana Headley (born June 21, 1977) is an American novelist, memoirist, editor, translator, poet, and playwright.
-She is a New York Times-bestselling author as well as editor.

 Her work includes Magonia, a young-adult space-fantasy novel, Queen of Kings, an alternate-history fantasy novel about Cleopatra, and The Mere Wife, a retelling of Beowulf.
 Her short story "Give Her Honey When You Hear Her Scream", originally published in Lightspeed magazine in July 2012, was a 2012 Nebula Award nominee in the short story category.
 Her short story "The Traditional" was a finalist for the 2013 Shirley Jackson Award.
 Headley won the 2021 Harold Morton Landon Translation Award and the 2021 Hugo Award for Best Related Work for her translation of Beowulf.

 Early life

 Maria Dahvana Headley was born June 21, 1977, in Estacada, Oregon.
 After graduating from Vallivue High School in Caldwell, Idaho, she attended New York University, where she studied dramatic writing at the Tisch School of the Arts Dramatic Writing Program.